italia/daf-dataportal/README.md

 sudo docker build --no-cache -t <YOUR_DOCKER_IMAGE_NAME> .
 ```

+**NOTE**: In order to work properly it's necessary a running instance of the related PDND services (see the related paragraph).
+The endpoint for all the services and *API* can be found at `src/config/serviceurl.js` and can be edited to target
+the correct endpoint of the services above, otherwise the application will target to the default production endpoints.

 ## How to contribute

 Contributions are welcome.
 Feel free to [open issues](./issues) and submit a [pull request](./pulls) at any time, but please read [our handbook](https://github.com/teamdigitale/daf-handbook) first.